(Last Updated: June 2, 2020).

 Does it apply to all bookings?

-Please note that our Force Majeure policy doesn’t apply with Agency partners or Hotel bookings.
+Our Force Majeure policy doesn’t apply with Agency partners or Hotel bookings.
 For those bookings, each Professional Lodging Provider may declare applicable and/or require acceptance of their own terms and conditions for the booking.
-For any cancelation, modification or refund, we invite you to check with the Professional Lodging Provider directly (see our Terms & Conditions for Agency partners).
+For any cancellation, modification or refund, we invite you to check with the Professional Lodging Provider directly (see our Terms & Conditions for Agency partners).

 How do you know if your booking was made with an Agency Partner?
 Check the listing and search for “gay-friendly agency selected by misterb&b” in the “About the Host” section or “Type of accommodation: Agency Partner” in the “Property Rules” for hotels.
 If you can't find these mentions, then your booking is a standard misterb&b booking.